Na-Z/PS-2Net/preprocess/s3dis/REAME.md

 ```

-###Prepare S3DIS Data according to data preparation setups in PointCNN (P2):
+### Prepare S3DIS Data according to data preparation setups in PointCNN (P2):
 We exactly follow the instructions in [PointCNN](https://github.com/yangyanli/PointCNN)
 to prepare data for S3DIS.
-The K-Nearest-Neighbors are computed when loading the data in `P2_data_loader.py`.
+The K-Nearest-Neighbors are computed when loading the data in `./data/P2_data_loader.py`.

 Run the following scripts after downloading [S3DIS Dataset Version 1.2](http://buildingparser.stanford.edu/dataset.html).